 I am an STFC Ernest Rutherford Fellow working on exoplanet detection, characterization and populations with the TESS mission data.
 I develop and use automated methods of planet detection to improve planet population statistics, both in general and with a past focus on circumbinary planets.
 My other interests include studying the habitability of known exoplanets, time-variability in planetary phase curves, and the identification and classification of eclipsing binaries and variable stars in large-scale surveys.

-I have a particular interest in applying machine learning techniques to astrophysical problems.
+One of my particular interests is in applying machine learning techniques to astrophysical problems.
 Recently this has included the automatic selection of real candidates in transiting planet surveys, as well as creating fast detection and classification tools for eclipsing binaries and variable stars in the K2 survey.
 I work with the Computer Science and Statistics departments at Warwick, with the aim of applying the latest machine learning techniques to problems in the exoplanet field.

 I am currently the Deputy Director of the Centre for Exoplanets and Habitability, a new initiative at Warwick aimed at promoting multi-disciplinary research in these areas.
 Our current projects include analyses of galactic habitability, dynamical and biological constraints on panspermia, and the stability of DNA in non-Earth environments.

-My Github page is here, including tools for planet candidate vetting and transit shape analysis.
+Github page here, including tools for planet candidate vetting and transit shape analysis.

-I am convening a postgraduate module, "Habitability in the Universe" in Spring 2018.
+"Habitability in the Universe", a postgraduate interdisciplinary module, runs in Spring term.
 This is open to postgraduate students from any department, subject to department approval.
 Please see the module page for more details.

 K2 Variable Catalogue II: catalogue website at MAST and CDS

 Temperatures for Kepler Eclipsing Binary stars available at CDS